nandanbn3927/Colour-Sensing-Robotic-Arm/README.md

 # Colour-Sensing-Robotic-Arm
 A robotic arm which uses color sensor to pick and place the selected color.
-The selection of color is done by IR Remote which here is selecting only red, blue and green.
+The selection of color is done by IR Remote.
+The color options are red, blue and green.

 ## Materials Used
 1. Arduino Mega 2560